jingjing529/CS125-Zotfit/README.md

 ### Note

-lkt user is temporary user from Jingjing's VScode, Jingjing just figured out that her pushes are Anonymous
+lkt user is temporary user from Jingjing's VScode, Jingjing just figured out that her pushes are Anonymous.